...

 Excessive Perspiration

-This can be triggered by acute or chronic infections, nervous weakness or imbalance, and other reasons.
-Before taking this plant, the cause for sweat has to be known.
+Acute or chronic infections, nervous weakness or imbalance, and other reasons can trigger this.
+Before taking this plant, the cause of sweat has to be known.

 Dry skin

-To keep the water-soaking skin tissues from quickly evaporating and the skin becoming dry and cracked, it is covered by a fine layer of waterproof fat.
-The mentioned medicinal herbs here protect and balance the fat layer of the skin, thus stopping the evaporation process and enhancing hydration and beauty of the skin.
+To keep the water-soaking skin tissues from quickly evaporating and the skin becoming dry and cracked, a fine layer of waterproof fat covers it.
+The mentioned medicinal herbs here protect and balance the fat layer of the skin, thus stopping the evaporation process and enhancing the hydration and beauty of the skin.

 Skin Stretch Marks